 The inventory management tools offered by Wix are much simpler and more limited.
 Still, merchants can add multiple products at once, which is excellent news.

-Users will need to add apps and plugins if they want to get help with in-depth inventory management, visitor analytics, and revenue reports, and so on.
+Users will need to add apps and plugins if they want to get help with in-depth inventory management, visitor analytics, revenue reports, etc.

 Abandoned Cart Recovery

-According to ecommerce experts and statistics, the ability to recover lost sales via abandoned cart recovery or others can increase the revenue of the company by over 25%.
+According to ecommerce experts and statistics, the ability to recover lost sales via abandoned cart recovery or others can increase the company’s revenue by over 25%.

 With Wix, the merchants can enable or disable the taxes, include them in the price of the products, and more.
 With the help of the Avalara app, the entrepreneurs using Wix can get the taxes calculated and applied automatically in real-time with every sale.